etchteam/laravel-boilerplate/readme.md

 ### Run the site

-- Update the config in `/gulpfile.babel.js/config.js` with your vhost url in `config.borwserSync`
+- Update the config in `/gulpfile.babel.js/config.js` with your vhost url in `config.browserSync`
 - run `npm run serve` to fire up the site with Browser Sync

 ## Linting